Grid-free Harmonic Retrieval and Model Order Selection using Deep Convolutional Neural Networks: Analysis

+\Cref{fig:mse} shows that our approach can overcome the grid limitation and outperforms the periodogram-based method.
+However, the raw estimates' accuracy of our approach also saturates, albeit at a lower \gls{mse}.
+As expected, the high-resolution estimator's results align with the predictions of the \gls{crb} with increasing \gls{snr}.\footnote{The \gls{mse} is computed only for those estimated parameters with a match in the groundtruth within a 1/N distance.
+We confirmed, that \gls{rimax} reaches the \gls{crb} for a single path scenario.} When using the estimates provided by our approach to initialize \eqref{gradient_steps}, the estimation accuracy for higher \glspl{snr} improves significantly from only a \num{10} iterations of \eqref{gradient_steps}.
+This is a highly promising feature of our architecture since the \emph{joint} estimates are close enough to the global minimum of \eqref{llf} such that \eqref{gradient_steps} is very likely to converge to the true solution.
+This starkly contrasts algorithms like \gls{rimax}, which only add single sources one by one to the set of estimates and carry out iterative refinement between two newly added sources, known as successive interference cancellation.
+In our case, we can initialize the iteration much more efficiently with a single forward from the network but still accurate enough for the gradient iteration to converge.
 Apart from the accuracy, the computational complexity of the algorithms is also of interest.
-As an assessment of the computational complexity of an \gls{ml} estimator is not straightforward due to the use of iterative numerical methods, we assess the runtime per sample of each estimator on an identical system.
+As an assessment of the computational complexity of the \gls{rimax} estimator is not straightforward due to the use of iterative numerical methods, we assess the runtime per sample on an identical system.
 The periodogram approach ranks fastest with an average of \SI{3}{\milli\second}, followed by our approach with \SI{19}{\milli\second}.
 When combining our method with $10$ iterations of \eqref{gradient_steps} we average at \SI{60}{\milli\second}, while the \gls{ml} algorithm \gls{rimax} requires around \SI{11.9}{\second} on average.
 It highlights that our approach addresses applications requiring fast fixed-clock estimates, where the accuracy-runtime trade-off can be regulated by the number of gradient iterations.

 Regarding the model order estimation, we compare our approach to \gls{edc} and the model order extracted from the \gls{ml} estimates.
 The results are illustrated in \Cref{fig:modelordererror} and reaffirm the findings of previous publications \cite{izacard_data-driven_2019, barthelme_machine_2021}, where it is shown that neural networks can reliably predict the number of sources in a signal.
 Our approach consistently achieves the best results across the studied \gls{snr} range. \Gls{edc} and \gls{rimax} achieves similar performance at \glspl{snr} \SI{>20}{\decibel}, but underestimates the model order for smaller \gls{snr}.
+Overall, this result highlights the model order estimation capabilities of our approach, particularly in the challenging low-\gls{snr} domain.